Powdee/leptos-portfolio/README.md

 ## TODO

+- update favicon.ico
+- update avatar image from png to webp and jpg support
+- update some use case's text (helpie etc..)
-- Use wGPU for basic 2D/3D animation
+- use wGPU for basic 2D/3D animation
-- Write an article about my journey using Rust for my portfolio
+- write an article about my journey using Rust for my portfolio

 ## 🔏 License